-With shredded chicken and chunks of sweet potato, this Thai Chicken Soup comes together easily in under an hour.
+This Thai Chicken Soup with coconut milk, shredded chicken, and chunks of sweet potato comes together easily in under an hour.
 It’s lightly creamy and bursting with all kinds of fresh flavors.
-Add a little heat or a lot – it’s all up to you!
+Add a little heat or a lot, it’s up to you!

 What You’ll Need

-• Olive oil – Used for cooking the chicken.
+• Olive oil – Or another cooking oil for browning the chicken.

-• Chicken – I use boneless skinless chicken breasts for this Thai soup.
+• Chicken – I use boneless skinless chicken breasts for this Thai chicken soup.

-• Sweet potatoes – A little unexpected, but I think sweet potatoes are AWESOME in this recipe!!
+• Sweet potatoes – A little unexpected, but I think sweet potatoes are AWESOME in this recipe!
+You can replace sweet potatoes with regular white potatoes or baby potatoes if preferred.

 • Vegetables – Green onions, red bell peppers, and snow peas give heartiness, flavor, and nutrition to the soup.

-• Chicken broth – I prefer to use low-sodium.
+• Chicken broth – I prefer to use low-sodium broth.

 • Red chili paste – My (easy) secret weapon for adding flavor depth to this soup is roasted red chili paste (affiliate link).
 It packs a sweet heat that I find irresistible.
-If you’re not fond of heat, simply use less or eliminate this ingredient altogether.
+If you’re not fond of heat, simply use less or leave it out.

 • Coconut milk – Our family loves anything I make with coconut milk.
 It’s creamy, comforting, and so yummy!
 It gives this soup a lightly creamy texture and wonderful flavor.
 I always prefer to use regular coconut milk, but use a light variety if you like – just know that it will be less creamy.